SuperRich/trader/src/README.md

 - For minute intervals, you can specify a period (5, 15, etc.)
 - For hourly intervals, you can specify a period (4 for 4-hour timeframe)

+#### TraderMade Live Rates

+Our implementation uses TraderMade's Live Rates API to enhance the accuracy of current prices:
+- Historical data is fetched from the timeseries endpoint
+- Current prices are updated using the live rates endpoint
+- This provides more accurate and up-to-date closing prices for the most recent candle
+- The system automatically combines historical and live data for the best accuracy

 ### Chart Analysis

 You can also specify which provider to use for chart analysis: